 Theory

 Natural dyes are derived from natural sources.
-We get turmeric dye from directly turmeric, a kind of spice that is also used for cooking.
-Natural dyestuff refers to the plant or other material from which this is extracted.
+We get turmeric dye from turmeric, a kind of spice that is also used for cooking.
+Natural dyestuff refers to the plant or other material from which it is extracted.

 Objectives

-- To know about the dyeing process of turmeric dye.
+- Learn about the dyeing process of turmeric dye.

 Apparatus